libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Software Architecture

 \yt\ supports MPI parallelism (see \sref{subsec:connecting-libyt-to-yt}), and it is desirable for \libyt\ to utilize it directly.
 There is, however, one critical caveat.
 For post-processing, the grid and particle data stored on hard disks are accessible by all MPI processes, similar to a shared-memory mechanism. \yt\ can thus distribute data and associated computation to different MPI processes arbitrarily without requiring additional MPI communication.
 How \yt\ distributes these data generally differs from the distribution of in-memory data during simulation runtime.
 The former is based on the job decomposition algorithm, which may vary across operations and might not consider data locality or which MPI process holds the data.
 In other words, there is no guarantee that the data requested by \yt\ in each MPI process is already located in the same process when conducting in situ analysis.
 In a more general case, particularly when using other Python packages that use MPI for parallel computation, we do not want to restrict the in situ Python analysis workflow to parallelism algorithms based on data locality.
 Thus, \libyt\ performs additional MPI communication to redistribute grid and particle data in accordance with the job decomposition scheme used by the parallel Python packages.

 Many common MPI routines need handshaking between a sender and a receiver.
 However, since \libyt\ cannot know in advance what kind of communication pattern a Python script needs, it is difficult to schedule point-to-point communications that fit any algorithms and any number of MPI processes.
 To solve this problem, \libyt\ uses one-sided communication in MPI, also known as Remote Memory Access (RMA), which allows one to avoid explicitly specifying senders and receivers.
 By creating an RMA ``epoch'' that all MPI processes enter, each process can access data from other processes without explicitly requiring their participation.
 Note that the RMA synchronization routine \texttt{MPI\_Win\_fence}, which starts and ends an epoch, is a collective operation requiring all processes to participate.
-If, however, only a subset of MPI processes is involved in this stage, the RMA operation will hang and fail.
-We will discuss this limitation further in \sref{subsec:limitations}.
+If, however, only a subset of MPI processes is involved in this stage, the RMA operation will hang and fail. {We measure the weak and strong scaling of \libyt\ data redistribution process in \sref{subsubsec:weak-strong-scaling-libyt} to assess the impact of collective operations on scalability.} We will discuss this limitation further in \sref{subsec:limitations}.